cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 featured: true
 comments: false
 ---
-Today is the detail, we'll be updating this blog post with all the details coming from the release announcement later today.

 # Cybertruck Launch Event - The Broadcast
 The broadcast started with a very very slow animated video of various interior bits and parts of the Cybertruck.
 It's taking forever with only a background beat, no audible message at this point.